Skip to content

 Snapshot#

-1. Edit the VMs you want to export:
+1. Edit each VM you want to export:

 • Navigate to the VM settings and enable the option for Allow Export.

-To host the VM export volume, you will need to create and configure a NAS service:
+To host the VM export volume, you will need a NAS service.
+Use an existing NAS service or create a new service using the following instructions:

 1. Select the NAS service from the list.